Critical Theory, Etc: An interrogation

 After all, inter-sectionality invites a great deal of slicing and dicing.
 By adding the idea of intersectionality, it allows a person to add as many split identities as they like: they can claim non-binary gender identities; mixed ethnicity; and multiple psychological conditions.
 As these heartfelt multiple subdivisions pile up, so too the core weakness of the CT Etcetera class relation model is exposed.
 Persons are not permanently or simply classifiable under a few essential characteristics.
 Their internal and external relations multiply and shift.
 Besides, groups are exposed as being infinitely divisible and thus not great building blocks for our thinking.
 There is no working class, for instance.

 Essentialism has been a curse for centuries., of course.
 It is the meat and drink of how groups talk about each other.
 In its modern mode, itsfolliwes have intensified.
 It now says that a group can be described quite firmly, and that any member of the group will manifest the same characteristics.
 Thus a worker will be worker-like (whatever that means) and an imperialist will be racist (that much is designed-in in CT Etcetera-land).
 And so on.
-(It happens that all these views are often wrongly ascribed to Edward Said, whose Orientalism (1978 and 1995) and its Foucauldianism is the mothership of CT’s Colonial Theory.
+(It happens that all these views are often wrongly ascribed to Edward Said, whose Orientalism (1978 and 1995) and its Foucauldianism is the mothership of CT’s Colonial Theory and Post-colonial Theory.
 Whatever impression readers might have picked up from the book’s first edition in 1978, the author explicitly denies ever espousing essentialism in an Afterword to the 1995 edition.
 Actually, Edward was an admirably conflicted writer.
 But he was his own worst enemy in having erected a thesis that all thinking by white people about the “Orient” was necessarily racist when that proposition was only true of many people for much of the time, never for all them, always.)

 Identity Politics and Pronoun Proliferation